Haunted Michigan

 Memphis, MI

 Memphis Cemetery is a small rural graveyard on M-19 (Van Dyke Road) in St. Clair County, Michigan.
-Its principal curiosity is the Miller family monument: a large black marble sphere on a granite pedestal erected in 1903 in honor of twins Eli and Paul Miller, one of whom died that same year.
+Its principal curiosity is the Miller family monument: a large black marble sphere on a granite pedestal erected in 1903 to mark the grave of Eli Miller, who died that year.

 $ All Ages Family: High